-Right as I was working on my post rounding up apple recipes from around the web, I received the latest catalog from Stonewall Kitchen.
+Right as I was working on my post rounding up some of the best savory apple recipes from around the web, I received the latest catalog from Stonewall Kitchen.
 Their cover featured a jar of Maple Applesauce.
 It looked so appealing that I started thinking about which of their stores it would make more sense to drive to today so I could pick up a jar.

 Then sanity prevailed.
 Knowing how great their products are, I am sure this applesauce would be well worth any drive or disruption in plans.
 Still, I started thinking about how to make maple applesauce at home.
 Their recipe has very few ingredients–apples, sugar, spices, and, of course, maple syrup.
 Could I make something similar in my kitchen with ingredients on hand?

 Kat’s Homemade Maple Applesauce